Text-to-3D by Stitching a Multi-view Reconstruction Network to a Video Generator: Additional Results

-We present additional qualitative results of VIST3A with Wan + AnySplat in Fig.~\ref{fig:qual_fig8}–\ref{fig:qual_fig10}.
+\textbf{Additional qualitative results. } We present additional qualitative results of VIST3A with Wan + AnySplat in Fig.~\ref{fig:qual_fig8}–\ref{fig:qual_fig10}.
 Text-to-pointmap generation results obtained by combining VGGT with Wan through VIST3A are shown in Fig.~\ref{fig:qual_fig11}.
 Finally, Fig.~\ref{fig:qual_fig12} illustrates VIST3A results with MVDust3R + Wan.